Amaryllidaceae

 • Origin: South Africa

-Agapanthus blooms from June to August, offering a long flowering season that brightens summer landscapes.
+• Flowering season: Agapanthus blooms from June to August.
+With its long flowering period, it brightens summer gardens with vibrant colors.

 Historical Background